 The onion juice should absorb, though there will be left over residue.
 Rinse after at least 15 minutes, or leave the onion juice on your scalp overnight and then rinse and shampoo in the morning.

 Add It To Your Shampoo

-While the direct application of onion juice to the scalp is the simplest form of treatment for hair loss, it’s understandable that some individuals may not be enthused with the idea.
+While the direct application of onion juice to the scalp is the simplest form of treatment for thinning, receding hair, it’s understandable that some individuals may not be enthused with the idea.

 If you’re one such individual, then adding onion juice to your shampoo may be an easy way to incorporate onion juice into your hair care routine.

 While onion juice can be added to store-bought shampoo, some individuals may be more interested in a natural and chemical-free shampoo alternative.

 If you’d like to give chemical-free shampoo a try, consider testing out one of the base shampoos mentioned below and adding onion juice for an extra boost.